LoboTheDark/tbp-deployment/README.md

 - copy cluster config to local config: k3d kubeconfig get tbp-cluster > ~/.kube/config
   - Use this to connecto to cluster via lens or other tools: cat ~/.kube/config

-- If everything works, connect to frontend via http://192.168.86.49:8080/
+- If everything works, connect to frontend via http://192.168.86.49:3100/

 - Postgres files are saved in hostsystem here:
   - /var/lib/rancher/k3s/storage/

+- Grafana can be access via: http://192.168.86.49:31049/ with credentials admin:admin (will be change after first login)

-# HELM chart for entire deployment
+# HELM chart for entire deployment (not working yet, nginx shows always 404)

 - install helm